MadsAndersens/CABIChallenge/README.md

  ### Sub question 2
  The exponential weighted average for each of the clients are calculated for each of the clients.
-This ensures that the value of the most recent case is weighted higher than the older ones.
+This ensures that the value of the most recent case is weighted higher than the older ones, this would most likely be more usefull from a business context, as I assume clients budgets and demands are heavily temporal.

 The formula for doing so is given by:

 $$\text{EWA} = \frac{\sum_{i=1}^n x_i \cdot e^{-\lambda (i - 1)}}{\sum_{i=1}^n e^{-\lambda (i - 1)}}$$